 The aim of Pathways to the Past: Exploring the Legacy of Ethelburga is to enable further excavation to reveal whether we do actually have an early church building and in so doing, to provide an enduring legacy for inhabitants and visitors to this lovely part of Kent.
 You can read more here

 Some of the high quality metalwork from the excavations of the rubbish dump in 2015: gilded copper alloy jewellery and an iron spearhead (© Dana Goodburn-Brown)

 Follow the links down the side of the page to learn more about our project, and also about the history, the archaeology, the church and the environment that make this village so special.

-If you would like to support our project, follow the link here to find out more or simply click the button below:
+If you would like to support our project, please follow the DONATE link below to our crowd-funding site at Go Fund Me: